Nzen/JarLauncher/readme.md

 ## Jar Launcher ##

 Allows user to select a jar and arguments.
 Able to build the selection from either a fastArg file or xml that conforms to config.dtd .
+Adheres to a Compatibilty versioning strategy.

 ### Motivation ###

 We use a number of jars at work with differing arguments.
 I don't want so many shortcuts on my desktop.
 Hence, I'd rather press 2 and 5.
 Plus, this was an opportunity to learn one of java's xml parsing api`s.
-A little later I intend to use it to learn how to make a javafx gui.
+A little later I may use it to learn how to make a javafx gui.

 ### License ###